Cow Roast: History

 During the Iron Age, a Celtic tribe called the Catuvellauni occupied Hertfordshire.
 Their main settlement (or oppidum) was Verlamion on the River Ver (near present-day St Albans); other oppida in Hertfordshire included a settlement at Cow Roast, near the springs at the source of the River Bulbourne.
 Archaeological evidence suggests that this area was at one time a prominent location for the extraction, smelting and trade of bog iron in Iron Age Britain.

 Cow Roast was also the site of a Romano-British settlement, which grew up close to the route of Akeman Street.

 The Berkhamsted and District Archaeological Society began to conduct an excavation at Cow Roast in 1972.
 Over the next four years, digging took place in an orchard near the Cow Roast Inn, and for three years excavations were also conducted at the future site of the marina.
 The scope of the works later extended onto fields adjacent to the Cow Roast Inn.
 These excavations resulted in the discovery of various Roman artefacts, which led to the area subsequently being registered as an ancient monument, under the protection of Historic England, and designated as a Roman town.

 The excavations at Cow Roast led to the discovery of a number of significant items.
 Smaller finds included a variety of crafted objects such as pottery, coins, tools and jewellery made from iron, bronze, stone, shale, glass and bone.
 Larger finds included fourteen well-shafts which, due to their significant number, suggest water usage on an industrial scale – likely for the purposes of iron production.
 Augmenting these discoveries, large amounts of iron slag and cinders were discovered at the marina site.
 Further discoveries included the remains of beam-slots and post-holes from wooden buildings; in addition to these, the remains of flint masonry walls were uncovered.

 Across the area of the excavations, a number of different bones from a variety of animals were unearthed; the most commonly found bones were those of cows, with over forty discovered.
 This supports the theory that the site was probably a significant location on a drovers' route, via which cattle were taken to London to provide meat at the markets.
 Drovers are likely to have rested their cows overnight at this site before continuing their journeys; thus, the current name 'Cow Roast' is believed to have been derived from a corruption of the original term, 'Cow Rest'.

-Cow Roast has been described by Dacorum Borough Council as, "One of the most important late Iron Age and Roman industrial landscapes in England," despite being relatively unknown and unexploited by tourism.
+Cow Roast has been described by Dacorum Borough Council as, "One of the most important late Iron Age and Roman industrial landscapes in England."